FWD Model B: History

 The British Army became the first military customer on March 23, 1915, ordering 50 trucks to be delivered in only 40 days.
 An American export agency was set up with a reception base in Liverpool and a repair depot in Islington to check and service incoming vehicles before handing them over to the Ministry of Munitions.
 A total of 2,925 Model Bs were purchased by the British Army, 1,599 of these were used in France on the Western Front, predominantly for heavy haulage of artillery, ammunition, and pontoon bridge supplies.

 The US Army first ordered the Model B in 1916, ordering 147 vehicles for the Pancho Villa Expedition into Mexico under the command of General John Pershing.
-Upon entry into the First World War in 1917, America placed orders for 30,000 Model Bs as the "Truck, Three to Five Ton, M1917".
+Upon entry into the First World War in 1917, the US placed orders for 30,000 Model Bs as the "Truck, Three to Five Ton, M1917".
 12,498 were delivered by the time of the Armistice, of which 9,420 went to France with the American Expeditionary Forces.
 Demand for the Model B was too great for the Four Wheel Drive Auto Company to meet, so the Peerless Motor Company, Kissel Motor Car Company, Premier Motor Corporation and Mitchell Motor Car Company were also engaged to build Model Bs.
 One Model B was assembled by Premier in Indianapolis using parts from all four manufacturers to demonstrate that all parts were truly interchangeable.